charygao/comparator/README.md

 # Bremersee Comparator
-This project contains classes for comparing and sorting objects.
+This project contains a builder for comparing and sorting objects.

 The comparator can compare any kind of objects which have the same attributes or the same 'getters'.
 It uses reflection to get the values of these attributes or 'getters'.